 Every second song has the word dream, we dream in all hours of the day & night and collectively many of us have the same dreams.

-While not all dreams come true and there have been many mistakes since its birth, Israel as a country has evolved in a dream like way.
-It is one of the younger and smaller countries in this world with a lot to be proud of; from the agricultural and technological to the cultural and social developments.
-While we can choose to be cynical about the future, the option of dreaming big is slightly more appealing.
+While not all dreams come true and while we can choose to be cynical about the future, the option of dreaming big is slightly more appealing.
 The Big Dream became a creative pursuit to articulate just how bright this future can be through collective experiences and installations.

 The project brought together a collection of 500 dreams of coexistence, culture, environment, peace and freedom.
 Dreame commissioned incredibly talented & imaginative Dreame artist Amit Trainin to transform these dreams into one artwork.